sujitdebnath/fau-bionet-project-ws23/README.md

 ### 2. Pipelines

+The overall pipeline consists of three key stages: preprocessing adata, automatic cell-type annotation, and differential gene expression (DGE) analysis.
+These stages are designed to process single-cell RNA sequencing (scRNA-seq) data, annotate cell types, and identify differentially expressed genes associated with specific case vs control dataset for a specific disease.
+However, the overall pipelines are managed and executed using the `run_pipelines.sh` script [[script-url](./pipelines/run_pipelines.sh)].
+For detailed instructions on running the pipelines, refer to the environment setup section.

 #### 2.1.
 Preprocessing adata
 The preprocessing pipeline applies quantity control to filter low-quality observations based on thresholds for mitochondrial gene expression, UMIs, and detected genes.
 It then normalizes the data using logarithmic transformation and Pearson correlation, selects highly variable genes, and performs principal component analysis (PCA) for dimensionality reduction.
-Finally, it constructs a neighborhood graph for visualization and applies clustering methods such as Leiden to identify cell populations.
+Finally, it constructs a neighborhood graph for visualization and applies clustering methods such as Leiden to identify cell populations. [[script-url](./pipelines/services/adata_preprocessor.py)]

 #### 2.2.
 Automatic Cell-type Annotation
 This pipeline automatically annotates cell types using the SCSA method.
 It utilizes reference datasets such as CellMarker or PanglaoDB to assign cell types based on fold change and p-value thresholds.
 The annotated cell types are then visualized using embeddings such as UMAP, along with donor information.
-Additionally, the Ratio of Observed to Expected cell numbers (Ro/e) is calculated to quantify tissue preferences of each cluster, if applicable.
+Additionally, the Ratio of Observed to Expected cell numbers (Ro/e) is calculated to quantify tissue preferences of each cluster, if applicable. [[script-url](./pipelines/services/cell_type_annotation.py)]

 #### 2.3.
 DGE Analysis

 The differential gene expression (DGE) analysis pipeline performs gene expression analysis using various methods such as t-test, Wilcoxon, logistic regression, and t-test with overestimated variance.
 It ranks genes based on their expression differences between groups (e.g., case vs. control) for each donor.
 The results are stored in a CSV file containing information such as gene names, target cell types, donors, method used, scores, adjusted p-values, and log-fold changes.
-This analysis aids in identifying genes associated with specific cell types in the context of different diseases.
+This analysis aids in identifying genes associated with specific cell types in the context of different diseases. [[script-url](./pipelines/services/diff_gene_exp_analysis.py)]

 ### 3. Dashboard

+In progress

+### 4. Results

 In progress